Inside Biden's decision to pick Ketanji Brown Jackson for Supreme Court - KESQ

 From the beginning, Jackson was the leading contender — though an administration official noted that the President had given “considerable weight” to fellow finalists US District Judge J. Michelle Childs and California Supreme Court Justice Leondra Kruger.

-Biden didn’t interview Jackson for the nomination until earlier in February, in a meeting that the White House managed to keep entirely under the radar.
+Biden didn’t interview Jackson for the nomination until Feb.
+14, in a meeting that the White House managed to keep entirely under the radar, along with Biden’s conversations with the other two finalists on the same day.
 But knowing that Breyer was likely going to retire this spring — despite top White House aides, on the President’s orders, gingerly avoiding any direct pressure on him — Biden had prepared over the last year by reading Jackson’s opinions and other writings, along with those of other contenders.

 Those mattered to Biden, a former Senate Judiciary Committee chairman who had presided over six confirmation hearings himself — including Breyer’s.
 But a senior administration official said Biden also was taken by Jackson’s life story.
 She may be yet another Ivy League-educated nominee—her resume includes both being in a theater class as a Harvard undergrad doing “Waiting for Godot” with Matt Damon and later served on the Harvard Law Review with future Texas Sen. Ted Cruz.
 But she’s the daughter of two public school teachers and administrators who started out as a federal public defender and rose to be a federal appellate judge.